openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-storwize-svc-driver.rst

    documentation), multipath is enabled.

 If using Fibre Channel (FC), each Storwize family or SVC node should have at least one WWPN port configured.
-If the ``storwize_svc_multipath_enabled`` flag is set to ``True`` in the Cinder configuration file, the driver uses all available WWPNs to attach the volume to the instance.
-If the flag is not set, the driver uses the WWPN associated with the volume's preferred node (if available), otherwise it uses the first available WWPN of the system.
-The driver obtains the WWPNs directly from the storage system;
-you do not need to provide these WWPNs directly to the driver.
+The driver uses all available WWPNs to attach the volume to the instance.
+The driver obtains the WWPNs directly from the storage system.
+You do not need to provide these WWPNs directly to the driver.

 .. note::